-Using a pressure cooker, you can cook pulut hitam over high heat for 10 minutes.
+If using a pressure cooker, cook it over high heat for 10 minutes.

 Thick pulut hitam

-Pulut hitam can be cooked until liquid is reduced to have a thicker consistency.
-Leaving it aside for 4-5 hours will also release the starch from the glutinous rice to thicken the dessert.
-You may also thicken the dessert with a corn starch slurry which is made by mixing corn starch with water and added into the dessert towards the end of the cooking process.
+Pulut hitam can be cooked until liquid is reduced to a thicker consistency.
+Leaving it aside for 4-5 hours will also allow the starch to be released from the glutinous rice and thicken the dessert.
+You may also thicken the dessert with corn starch slurry which is made by mixing corn starch with water and added into the dessert towards the end of the cooking process.

 How to serve pulut hitam?

-Pulut hitam can be served warm or chilled.
-Coconut milk is served on the side, allowing guests to add them into the dessert as desired.
+Pulut hitam can be served either warm or chilled.
+Coconut milk is served on the side allowing guests to add it into the dessert as desired.
 I would normally serve pulut hitam chilled.
-My guests were definitely intrigued especially when it was served together with Vanilla ice-cream with coconut milk drizzled on it.
+My guests were definitely intrigued especially when it was served together with Vanilla ice-cream with coconut milk drizzled over it.

 Step 1 of 2